 Benefits and Compensation

-- Employees at Coney Island Prep are provided with a generous salary.
+- Employees at Coney Island Prep are provided with a generous salary and an annual retention bonus after their first year.
 Our salaries are highly competitive, set through a lens of equity, and based on an individual’s skills and experiences relevant to the role.
-The salary for Apprentice Teachers is $50,000.
+Starting teachers salaries range from $60,000-$80,000, based on experience.

 - As a regular full time employee of Coney Island Prep, you will be eligible for benefits that include medical, dental, vision, and life insurance as well as a 403(b) retirement benefit package with match and Paid Family Leave.

 - Teachers are provided with a MacBook Air and access to all the necessary technology, resources, and hugs needed to succeed in the classroom.

 Are you “All In?”
 Our school year starts August 2021.
 To apply, head to our Careers Page!